 In lieu of an ebook, I’ll be condensing down the blog’s Star Wars in Japan sidebar section to a single Table of Contents post and then filing that under Film-Lover’s Guide to Japan.
-However Solo: A Star Wars Story shapes up, The Last Jedi felt like a definitive end to the first 40-year chapter of Star Wars history, so maybe it’s appropriate to wrap up this whole long project I’ve been working on before the next chapter in the space saga starts.
+The Last Jedi felt like a definitive end to the first 40-year chapter of Star Wars history so maybe it’s appropriate to wrap up this whole long project I’ve been working on as the next chapter in the space saga starts.